-Hiding vegetables in kids' foods can increase vegetable intakeJuly 25th, 2011 in Health /
+Hiding vegetables in kids' foods can increase vegetable intakeJuly 25, 2011 in Medicine & Health / Health

 Preschool children consumed nearly twice as many vegetables and 11 percent fewer calories over the course of a day when researchers Penn State added pureed vegetables to the children's favorite foods.

 "Childhood obesity rates are on the rise, and at the same time children are not eating the recommended amount of vegetables," said Barbara Rolls, holder of the Helen A. Guthrie Chair in Nutritional Sciences.
 "Vegetables have been shown to help lower calorie intake.
 The problem is getting kids to eat enough vegetables."